BP logo

 Costs

-• Refining operations
+• Refining and petrochemical processing operations

 BP Product Market Fit Analysis